Excel remains a common tool for close and financial consolidation. If you’re using it today, you’re not alone.

 As your organization expands, you’re managing more moving parts than ever:

-In Excel, that complexity turns into sprawling workbooks full of links, custom logic, and hidden dependencies.
-Your consolidation process starts to depend on institutional knowledge from the few people who understand how everything works.
+In Excel, this often results in interconnected workbooks full of links, custom logic, and hidden dependencies.
+Over time, your consolidation process can depend heavily on a small number of people who understand how everything ties together.

 Mi Hub, an international supplier of corporate clothing and uniforms, experienced this firsthand.